imagej/imagej-server/README.md

 - __GET__ /objects/*{id}*/*{format}*?[&key=*{value}*]...

  Download an object in some specific format from the server.
-Optional uery parameters will be used for configuration depending on the type of the object.
+Optional query parameters will be used for configuration depending on the type of the object.

  `$ curl localhost:8080/objects/object:0123456789abcdef/png`